danielMicallef/danielMicallef.github.io/_posts/2022-05-24-secret-to-healthy-heart-blood-vessels.md

 ## Notes

 [^1]: This article is based on the research findings of Estruch, R., Ros, E., Salas-Salvadó, J., Covas, M., Corella, D., & Arós, F. et al. (2013), in their study on the  Primary Prevention of Cardiovascular Disease with a Mediterranean Diet  and Martínez-González, M., Salas-Salvadó, J., Estruch, R., Corella, D., Fitó, M., & Ros, E. (2015), that looked at the Benefits of the Mediterranean Diet.
 The 2016 Maltese Dietary Guidelines published by the Health Promotion & Disease Prevention Directorate within the Ministry for Health, were used as a guidance for the nutritional advice provided.

+Thank you for reading !
+If you would like more tips get in [contact](/contact) with me to get started.